openmm/openmm/docs-source/api-c++/index.rst

 :cpp:class:`VerletIntegrator <OpenMM::VerletIntegrator>`, and :cpp:class:`BrownianIntegrator <OpenMM::BrownianIntegrator>`.

 :cpp:class:`State <OpenMM::State>`\ : A State stores a snapshot of the simulation at a particular point in time.
 It is created by calling a method on a Context.
-As discussed earlier, this is a potentially expensive operation.
 This is the only way to query the values of state variables, such as particle positions and velocities; Context does not provide methods for accessing them directly.